Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic Networks: Adapting to lossy channels

-To handle this event, we extend~\cite{Matous22dMPC4FPF} with a data imputation algorithm to reconstruct the lost information with an approach (that may though not be suitable for network control of vehicles with fast and unstable dynamics).
-Consider then that agents in~\cite{Matous22dMPC4FPF} implicitly know their target paths / target trajectories.
+To handle this event, one may develop ad-hoc data imputation algorithms to reconstruct the lost information.
+Note that in this step there is the need for ad-hoc considerations, since different information contents may benefit from different data imputation approaches.
+As an example (that, however, may not be suitable for network control of vehicles with fast and unstable dynamics), consider algorithms where agents implicitly know their target paths / target trajectories (as in~\cite{Matous22dMPC4FPF} and in several other related papers).
 For example, consider a lawnmower path as in Fig.~\ref{fig:lawnmower}, typically used in seabed mapping or in localisation scenarios, where agents may be seeking a specific object for recovery or destruction purposes.
-Here a given number of vessels shall ideally keep a line formation perpendicular to the straight sections of the lawnmower path (thus not turning with the path), and distributed such that the barycentre of the vehicles is on this path.
+Here, a given number of vessels shall ideally keep a line formation perpendicular to the straight sections of the lawnmower path (thus not turning with the path), and distributed such that the barycentre of the vehicles is on this path.

-In such a scenario each agent knows the nominal target path each other agent should follow in space.
-The exchanged packets in~\cite{Matous22dMPC4FPF} encode thus forecasts of how far the agents believe the vehicles will have travelled in the near future, and this information is what is needed to update the agents' control inputs so to keep the formation as close to the wished one as possible.
+In such a scenario, each agent knows the nominal target path every agent should follow in space.
+The exchanged packets may thus encode forecasts of how far the agents believe the vehicles will have travelled in the near future, and this information is used in the DMPC to update the agents' control inputs to keep the formation as close to the desired one as possible.

 Formally, the information encoded by the generic agent $A$ in one of its packets may be represented via the equation